 Whether you cosleep or not, you can establish routines that work to the benefit of the whole family, whether it is moving the baby from one bed to another, or simply changing the amount of soothing you do in the night.

-1. Project Calm Confidence - I believe the most important factor in helping children sleep successfully is the caregiver's attitude.
+1. Project Calm Confidence - The most important factor in helping children sleep successfully is the caregiver's attitude.
 If the parent is relaxed and confident that the child can fall asleep, stay asleep, or fall back to sleep, the child is far more likely to be able to do so.
 The first step is believing your child can do it.
 Children are really good at picking up on our beliefs about their abilities, even if we try to hide them.
-Read up about sleep so you know what is and isn’t realistic for your child’s developmental stage.
+Read up about sleep and so you know what is and isn’t realistic for your child’s developmental stage.
 Even if the transition period is difficult, shifting towards independent sleep nearly always results in more sleep for both parent and child.
 This improves everyone’s focus, attention, and ability to empathize with each other.

 2. Talk About Changes - If you decide to make a change in any routine, it is helpful to talk about it with the child first.
 Children accept even difficult changes more readily if they have had time to prepare themselves for it.
 When you talk about it, make sure to reflect and accept your child's feelings, while still maintaining your attitude of calm confidence.
 "Tonight if you wake up, I will hold you and sing to you.
 We won't do any nursing until morning, because I want you to have more time to sleep."
 Talking through changes is helpful even for young babies who aren’t yet able to understand your language.
 They probably understand more than you think they do, but even if all they hear is the tone of your voice, this can set the tone for learning the new routine.
 It also gives you a chance to verbally rehearse your plan and practice feeling calm and confident about the change.